open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

 ## Enabling the Collector to instantiate your receiver

-At the beginning of this tutorial, you created your `dev-otelcol` instance, which is bootstrapped with the following components:
+At the beginning of this tutorial, you created your `otelcol-dev` instance, which is bootstrapped with the following components:

 - Receivers: OTLP Receiver
 - Processors: Batch Processor
 - Exporters: Logging and Jaeger Exporters

-Go ahead and open the `components.go` file under the `dev-otelcol` folder, and let's take a look at the `components()` function.
+Go ahead and open the `components.go` file under the `otelcol-dev` folder, and let's take a look at the `components()` function.

 ```go